TacBuild/tac-sdk/docs/sdks/operation_tracker.md

 getOperationId(transactionLinker: TransactionLinker): Promise<string>
 ```

 Fetches the crosschain `operationId` based on a transaction linker.
+Tries each endpoint in sequence until successful.

 ---